Green IT In IoT

 Innovations Shaping Green IT in IoT

-1. AI-Driven Energy Optimization: Artificial intelligence is being used to optimize energy consumption in IoT systems.
+1. AI-Driven Optimization: Artificial intelligence is being used to optimize energy usage and improve the efficiency of IoT systems.

-2. Biodegradable IoT Devices: Researchers are developing IoT devices made from biodegradable materials to reduce e-waste.
+2. Biodegradable IoT Devices: Researchers are developing IoT devices made from biodegradable materials to reduce electronic waste.

 3. Blockchain for Sustainability: Blockchain technology is being used to track and verify the sustainability of IoT systems.